 About 65 percent of companies use big data analytics from an older system to monitor their fleet, equipment and assets.
 But this typically leaves them scrambling for solid answers hidden in the data.

 Real-time business intelligence is vital to warehouse management today and software should be simple to install, use, and maintain.
 To facilitate change, you need to know information now, as it is happening.

-- It measures the movement of all assets in real time, including inventory and forklift trucks.
-It analyzes downtime and if all vehicles are utilized to their full capacity, assisting in right-sizing the fleet.
+For example, a TotalTrax system measures the movement of all assets in real time, including inventory and forklifts.
+The software analyzes downtime, determining if all vehicles are utilized to their full capacity and provides clear facts to right-size your fleet.

 Some cloud-based telematics platforms achieve impressive results that quickly prove their value.
 In fact, deploying a quality cloud-hosted telematic application can deliver as much as 1.7 times more ROI than on-premises ones, and those benefits increased over time.
 The key is finding the right platform.